 RewriteRule ^(.*)$ https://%{HTTP_HOST}/$1 [R=301,L]

-Update Nginx Configuration: If you’re using Nginx, add this to your configuration file:
+For Nginx servers, add this to your configuration file:

 server {